Cape May County, NJ Corson’s INLET BRIDGE Local Concept Development Study

 The Project Team will prepare a Public Involvement Action Plan (PIAP) to outline the public participation process during the Study.
 Public Outreach, an important component of a LCD study, helps guide the planning process by facilitating public input.

-The Project Team will gather data from the Ocean Drive Causeway including traffic conditions, crash data, local demographics, and environmental information to inform the LCD Study, in order to inform future recommendations.
+The Project Team is gathering data from the bridge vicinity on Ocean Drive including bridge condition reports, traffic conditions, crash data, local demographics, and environmental information in association with the LCD Study.

 The Project Team will prepare a statement that explains the project’s purpose and need, and goals and objectives.
 This statement will define the problem that needs to be addressed and describe other issues that need to be considered as part of the overall solution.

-The Project Team will consider possible conceptual alternatives to meet the Purpose and Need and Goals and Objectives.
+The Project Team will consider all feasible and prudent conceptual alternatives to meet the Purpose and Need Statement along with the Project Goals and Objectives.
 Engineers will provide technical information for each alternative.
-The range of options as possible conceptual alternatives will include a “no-build” alternative, major rehabilitation, and replacement for the three bridges.
-Conceptual alternatives will also be developed to raise the roadway above the 100-year flood elevation.
-Local officials, community stakeholders, and the public will have an opportunity to contribute to the development of conceptual alternatives.
+The range of options as possible conceptual alternatives will include a “no-build” alternative, major rehabilitation, and bridge replacement.
+Local officials, community stakeholders, and the public will have an opportunity to review and provide feedback to the developed conceptual alternatives.

 Once the conceptual alternatives have been identified, the Project Team will incorporate data collected from public outreach, existing conditions, environmental screening, constructability, estimated costs and create an alternatives analysis matrix to recommend a preliminary preferred option, called a Preliminary Preferred Alternative (PPA).